-Soil pH Limitations IMPORTANT PRECAUTIONS Escort® XP Herbicide should not be used on soils having a pH above 7.9, as extended soil residual activity could extend crop rotation intervals Do not apply more than 1 2/3 ounces of Escort® XP Herbicide per acre per year on pasture, rangeland or CRP. beyond normal.
-Under certain conditions, Escort® XP Herbicide could remain in the soil for 34 months or more, injuring wheat and barley.
-In addi- tion other crops planted in high-pH soils can be extremely sensitive to low Grass species or varieties may differ in their response to various herbi- cides.
-Bayer CropScience LP recommends that you first consult your concentrations of Escort® XP Herbicide. state experiment station, university, or extension agent as to sensitivity to any herbicide.
-If no information is available, limit the initial use of Escort® Criecking soil pri Before using Escort® XP Herbicide, determine the soil pH of the areas of intended use.
-To obtain a representative pH value for the test area. take XP Herbicide to a small area.
-Components in a grass seed mixture will vary in tolerance to Escort® XP Herbicide so the final stand may not several 0" to 4" samples from different areas of the field and analyze them several 0." to 4" samples from different areas of the field and analyze them separately.
-Consult local extension publications for additional information Teflect the seed ratio.
-Under certain conditions such as heavy rainfall, high pH, prolonged cold weather or wide fluctuations in dav/night temperatures bring to or soon on recommended soil sampling procedures. after Escort® XP Herbicide application, temporary discoloration and/or arass injury may occur Escort® XP Herbicide should not be applied to A field bioassay must be completed before rotating to any crop or grass grass that is stressed by severe weather conditions, drought, low fertility, species/variety not listed in the Rotation Intervals Table, or if the soil pH is not in the specified range, or if the use rate applied is not specified in the water-saturated soils, disease, or insect damage as grass injury may result.
-Severe winter stress, drought, disease, or insect damage before or following application also may result in grass injury.
-To conduct a field bioassay, grow test strips of the crop(s) or grass(es) you plan to grow the following year in fields previously treated with Escort® XP Herbicide Crop or grass response to the bioassay will indicate whether or Applications of Escort® XP Herbicide to pasture, rangeland, and CRP undersown with legumes may cause injury to the legumes.
-Legumes in a seeding mixture may be severely injured or killed following an application not to rotate to the crop(s) or grass(es) grown in the test strips. of Escort® XP Herbicide.
-If a field bioassay is planned, check with your local Agricultural dealer or Baver CropScience LP representative for information detailing the field Applications made to some established grasses may cause temporary stunting, yellowing or seedhead suppression (i.e. fescue, timothy). bioassay procedure.
-Applications made to newly established grasses less than 2 years from seeding may result in injury or loss.
-GRAZING/HAYING When used as directed there is no grazing or baying restriction for use Do not apply to forage grasses known to be sensitive to Escort® XP Her- biological apply of another of the sensitive to Escort® Apply of the sensitive to rates of 1 2/3 ounces per acre and less.
-Coveralls, shoes plus socks must bicide such as ryegrass (italian and perennial), bania or Garrison's creep- ing foxtail. be worn if cutting within 4 hours of treatment.
-Broadleaf forage species, such as alfalfa and clover, are highly sensitive to Escort® XP Herbicide and will be severely injured or killed. · The control of weeds in wheel track areas may be reduced if ground applications are made when dry, dusty field conditions exist.
+- Do not apply more than 1 2/3 ounces of Escort® XP Herbicide per acre per year on pasture, rangeland or CRP. - Grass species or varieties may differ in their response to various herbicides.
+Bayer CropScience LP recommends that you first consult your state experiment station, university, or extension agent as to sensitivity to any herbicide.
+If no information is available, limit the initial use of Escort® XP Herbicide to a small area.
+Components in a grass seed mixture will vary in tolerance to Escort® XP Herbicide so the final stand may not reflect the seed ratio. - Under certain conditions such as heavy rainfall, high pH, prolonged cold weather, or wide fluctuations in day/night temperatures prior to or soon after Escort® XP Herbicide application, temporary discoloration and/or grass injury may occur.
+Escort® XP Herbicide should not be applied to grass that is stressed by severe weather conditions, drought, low fertility, water-saturated soils, disease, or insect damage as grass injury may result.
+Severe winter stress, drought, disease, or insect damage before or following application also may result in grass injury. - Applications of Escort® XP Herbicide to pasture, rangeland, and CRP undersown with legumes may cause injury to the legumes.
+Legumes in a seeding mixture may be severely injured or killed following an application of Escort® XP Herbicide. - Applications made to some established grasses may cause temporary stunting, yellowing or seedhead suppression (i.e. fescue, timothy). - Applications made to newly established grasses less than 2 years from seeding may result in injury or loss. - Do not apply to forage grasses known to be sensitive to Escort® XP Herbicide such as ryegrass (Italian and perennial), bahia or Garrison's creeping foxtail. - Broadleaf forage species, such as alfalfa and clover, are highly sensitive to Escort® XP Herbicide and will be severely injured or killed. - The control of weeds in wheel track areas may be reduced if ground applications are made when dry, dusty field conditions exist.
 The addition of 2,4-D or MCPA should improve weed control under these conditions.